All About the Purple Heart Plant

 If you ask The Southern Living Garden Book to point you toward a hardy plant with a stunning color payoff, it will send you straight to purple heart plant.
 Also known as Tradescantia pallida 'Purple Heart,' it's a beautiful, hardy perennial with long, trailing stems that resemble rambling vines.
 Purple hearts are most often found planted in pots or displayed in hanging baskets.
 They're aptly named, as their foliage appears in silvery purple and violet hues.

-Tradescantia species are perennials in the family Commelinaceae.
-Tradescantia pallida ‘Purple Heart' used to be known as Setcreasea pallida ‘Purple Heart' and it is sometimes also called purple queen.
-Purple heart is native to Mexico grows to heights of 1 to 1½ feet tall and wide.
+Tradescantia species are perennials in the family Commelinaceae, also known as the spiderwort family.
+Tradescantia pallida 'Purple Heart' used to be known as Setcreasea pallida 'Purple Heart' and it is sometimes also called purple queen.
+Purple heart is native to the Gulf Coast region of Mexico and can grow to heights of one to one and a half feet tall and wide.
 Its purple leaves are long and oval-shaped, and it produces small purple flowers during the summer months.
+This striking appearance makes it perfect for common use as an ornamental plant in gardens and along borders or driveways.

 Growing Purple Heart Plant

 The Southern Living Garden Book explains, "Types grown as houseplants should be given bright indirect light and kept fairly moist; feed them with a general-purpose liquid houseplant fertilizer twice a month from spring through fall, once a month in winter."
-While it is drought tolerant, when planted outdoors purple heart grows best with regular water and a balance of full sun and light shade.
+While it is drought tolerant, when planted outdoors purple heart grows best with regular watering and a balance of full sun and light shade.
+On the other hand, growing purple heart in full sun is what will help it to develop the bright purple color.
+Growing it in shade will result in it appearing more green than purple.
+Regardless of which route you choose, it needs rich, moist, well-draining soil to grow.
+And be careful with the stems; they are notoriously fragile and can break off very easily.

 Other Tradescantia Species

 Beyond purple heart plant, other Tradescantia species are also popular plantings in the region.
-Tradescantia pallida ‘Variegata' produces striped pink-and-red foliage.
+Tradescantia pallida 'Variegata' produces striped pink-and-red foliage.
 It can be used in pots or as ground cover, and it thrives in full sun with moderate water.
-T. spathacea (Rhoeo spathacea) has sword-shaped purple-and-green foliage.
-T. virginiana, a Southern classic, is also known as spiderwort.
+Tradescantia spathacea (Rhoeo spathacea), also known as Moses in the Basket, has sword-shaped purple-and-green foliage.
+Tradescantia virginiana, a Southern classic, is also known as spiderwort.
 Its foliage has a grassy appearance, and it produces short-lived flowers in a rainbow of shades, many of which bloom for only one day.

 Do you have any purple heart plants in your garden?
 What are your favorite plants for pots and hanging baskets?